akomarzx/WFM_app/README.md

 May 11-17 - Set-up more stuff like sequelize store, flash, bootstrap, etc...
 May 18-26 - Reading more documentation from sequelize and do small demos.
 May 19-27 - Started Building the Website.
 Beginning with models and database design.
-May 28-30 - Continue Building the models and start making the relations or association between each models with sequelize.
+May 28-30 - Continue Building the models and started making the relations or association between each models with sequelize.
+May 31 - Working with migrations and models.